Adding your partner to your health insurance in Germany

 Otherwise, let’s add some dependents!
 All you have to do is fill out their information as policyholders and specify the plan you want them to have.

-Adding your parents to your health insurance in Germany
+Adding your parents to your public health insurance in Germany